Photo by Jordan Matter

 Christine’s particular interest in introducing young audiences to the beauty and inspiration of dance led her to foster outreach programs in communities throughout the east coast and Virgin Islands.
 She has led dance workshops, taught choreography, and performed for children and teenagers under the auspices of Artists in The Schools programs, Teen Arts, Young Audiences, and Very Special Arts programs.
 In 1991, Christine created a dance program for children and adults at the YWCA in Summit, NJ, directing the program from 1991-1996, and founding the highly regarded Free Community Dance Series there.
 Christine’s work in community dance was funded and commended by the Union County Office of Cultural and Heritage Affairs and the New Jersey State Arts Council.
 In 1999, she established cj/MOVING ARTS PROJECTS’ MOVING KIDS SALON to sponsor workshops for kids and “their grownups” in New York City.

-Christine lives in NYC with her extremely supportive husband, two enthusiastic sons, and a delightful, but skittish cat, named Gracie.
+Currently she lives in NYC with her extremely supportive husband, two enthusiastic sons, and a delightful, but skittish cat named Gracie.
+Still not used to cold weather, she tries to go back to the Caribbean as often as she can, and is working to perfect her father's recipe for Kalaloo.